tencentyun/intlcloud-documents/product/CDN与加速/海外加速/购买指南/计费概述_intl.md

 In the monthly 95th percentile bandwidth billing method, there are 288 CDN bandwidth statistical points per day.
 Starting from the 1st day of the current month, all statistical points of valid days (when bandwidth is actually consumed) are sorted in order.
 The first 5% points are removed, and the remaining highest value is the billable bandwidth.
 The fee is then calculated based on the listing price and settlement method.

 Example:
-1. Billing for a customer officially starts on February 1, 2018.
-The unit price of monthly bill-by-bandwidth is USDP/Mbps/month.
+1. Suppose a customer officially started on February 1, 2018, and the monthly bill-by-bandwidth unit price is USDP/Mbps/month.
 2. Valid days: A day when more than 1 Kbps of bandwidth is consumed is recorded as a valid day.
 3. Assuming that there are 14 days in February when the consumed bandwidth is over 1 Kbps, the billable bandwidth for all the 14 days has 14 \* 288 statistical points, the highest 5% ones are removed, so Max95 is the highest one in the remaining statistical points, which is used as the billable bandwidth, and the fee for February is: Max95 \* P \* 14/28 (the value of P is subject to the actual tier, and the parts of the billable bandwidth falling into different tiers are billed based on the corresponding unit price).
 - **Tiered price**